-Some freshmen and sophomores may have the opportunity to be 2020 Sustainability Scholars.
-2020 Sustainability Scholars receive a scholarship, take a sustainability research methods course and work one on one with faculty.
+Some freshmen and sophomores may have the opportunity to be Sustainability Scholars.
+Sustainability Scholars receive a scholarship, take a sustainability research methods course and work one-on-one with faculty.
 Students at any level may have the opportunity to assist in faculty research labs.

 The Integrated Program in the Environment has ties to many departments and faculty across campus, including the IU Research and Teaching Preserve.
-You can discuss research opportunities with the academic advisor or IPE associate director.
+You can discuss research opportunities with the academic advisor or IPE Director.

-Underrepresented high school students may have the opportunity to gain hands-on experience with science through the Holland Summer Enrichment Program.
+Underrepresented high school students may have the opportunity to gain hands-on experience with science through the Holland Summer Science Programs.

 Environmental and Sustainability Studies students must maintain a minimum overall grade point average of 3.300 and a 3.500 grade point average in the major to be eligible for departmental honors.
 Further information regarding this distinction may be obtained from the academic advisor.

 Because the Environmental and Sustainability Studies B.A. is offered jointly by the College of Arts and Sciences and the O’Neill School of Public and Environmental Affairs, students are eligible for both College and O’Neill School of Public and Environmental Affairs scholarships and awards.
 Research funding is also available through the IU Research and Teaching Preserve.

 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 Many students begin exploring internship opportunities, including overseas study programs with internships, as early as their freshman year.